Functions of Operating System

 Types of User Interfaces

-Following are the two types of the user interfaces that have evolved with the
+Following are the two types of the user interfaces that have evolved

 advancement in the technology: